0.0 Executive Summary

 - Improve Power Safety: Identified the importance of correct PSU voltage settings (115V vs 230V) and surge protection.

-- Check Connections: Documented common connectors such as USB, network cables, and internal storage interfaces.
+- Check Connections: Documented common connectors, such as USB, network cables, and internal storage interfaces.

 1.2 Technical Task / Troubleshooting Process